waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 index.html home page is hosted by the CSE server in my home public_html directory, **~wmotycka/public_html**.

+###Jekyll Content and Presentation
-Jekyll is an example of a 'low-code' framework that requires limited commands on the server-side to publish content.
-The content consists of files in markdown, (.md) with specific headers.
+Jekyll is an example of a 'low-code' framework that requires Ruby and Jekyll packages installed on the server-side to build content into the presentation HTML+CSS+JavaScript presented to site visitors.
+The content consists of files in markdown, (.md) format with Jekyll-specific headers, layout and includes files in [Liquid][liquid] and HTML syntax, and assets in various formats, e.g. css/scss, images (png, jpg, svg, etc.), and javascript (js).
-Markdown allows quick text markup, such as **bold** to be done, with *italic* being equally simple.
+The layout and includes in Liquid/HTML provide the 'secret-sauce' to Markdown allows quick text markup, such as **bold** to be done, with *italic* being equally simple, all within a style and layout you define.

+This ease of 'content capture', focus on content not presentation, is the power of Jekyll.
-Using Jekyll for computer science topics, one of the more useful things that Jekyll offers is support for code snippets:
+An example of using Jekyll for computer science topics, one of the more useful things that Jekyll offers is support for code snippets:

 {% highlight ruby %}
 def print_hi(name)
   puts "Hi, #{name}"
 end
-print_hi('Tom')
+print_hi('Wayne')
-#=> prints 'Hi, Tom' to STDOUT.
+#=> prints 'Hi, Wayne' to STDOUT.
 {% endhighlight %}

-Many other markdown controls can be used, and leveraging the power of Ruby, CSS, jQuery + JavaScript, a highly appealing and responsive web presence can be created.
+Many other [markdown][markdown] controls can be used.
+By manipulating the layout and includes and leveraging the power of Ruby, CSS, jQuery + JavaScript, a highly appealing and responsive web presence can be created.

+###Authoring Content
+Many Integrated Development Environments (IDEs) support Jekyll development as well.
+I have been using JetBrain's
+RubyMine, but equally capable IDEs like
+VisualStudio, NetBeans and Eclipse can be used that support HTML, Javascript, and Ruby and/or Liquid support (plugins) as required.
+You can do development on CSE, CSCE, or your own system and then upload the project to deploy it on the CSE server.
+I use Github to perform this upload step, which requires using [git][git] project management to push up from my system and pull the changes down to CSCE.
+You can also use `sftp`, remote filesystem mounting or similar network file copy mechanisms.

 ###Building Jekyll Projects
 Jekyll uses a specific project directory layout, file naming convention, and configuration files